Singing It Back

 It’s your turn to answer those very same questions, as you look at one another, the larger community, and this world that holds us all.

 The attempt to figure out how best to pay our debt to the world is the challenge that each of us faces, throughout our life journeys.
 Connecting our gifts with the world’s needs (as Wallis would say) or (as Oliver might put it) justifying our “wild and precious life” with purposeful behavior: this is lifelong work.

 Regardless of your years on this earth, what is your life song?
 What calls out to you from the universe?
 What melody do you give voice to in return?

-A year from now when I come for a visit, and I ask you what the melody is that is “most your own” as David Blanchard would say – and if I ask this of you not only as individuals but also as a congregation – what do you want the answer to be?
+A year from now, if I ask you what the melody is that is “most your own,” what do you want the answer to be?

 In Blanchard’s words:

 They can be…songs of love or of longing, songs of encouragement or of comfort, songs of struggle or of security.

 To what will your voices give testimony?

 My current calling is to help UUs join their voices with the music this religion of ours can make.
 My hope for our UU churches is that here, we continue to make room for the various ways our fellow-faithed hear the universe calling out to them.
 My hope is that we do more than eavesdrop on the tunes our neighbors are echoing back and forth – to and from the world.
 My hope is that we are moved and shaped into being more honest and faithful Unitarian Universalists by opening ourselves up to the songs that abound.